grassrootseconomics/docs.grassecon.org/docs/sarafu_clearing_union.md

 There are three Member Classes with the following rights and obligations:

-1. **Kibuyu _(plural Vibuyu)_: **A **Kibuyu** is a Sarafu Chama Member or an association of Sarafu Chama Members with a common purpose.
+1. **Generaly Members** (herin called Kibuyu or _plural Vibuyu_): A Kibuyu is an individual person, organization oran association of Sarafu Clearing Union Members with a common purpose.
     1. Right to issue, accept, assign, and redeem Vouchers
     2. Right to register Swaps and enter into production, surplus, asset and data use sharing Swap Agreements
     3. Right to issue and to exchange Tokens.
     4. Right to delegate custody of their Kitabu data to a Core Service Provider
     5. Right to assign a _Kibuyu Account _to a member.
 This is used for the purposes of initial Sarafu allocation, fines, levies,  savings and other group holdings.
-    6. Obligation to register any Instrument on the Kitabu
+    6. Obligation to register any Instrument on a Kitabu
     7. Obligation to contribute via Voucher assignments, in money or in kind the agreed upon development and operating costs of Core Service Providers.
-    8. Right to hold a means of secure identification in order to interact with the Kitabu.
+    8. Right to hold a means of secure identification in order to interact with a Kitabu.
-2. **Platform Core Service Providers **
+2. **Core Service Providers **
     9. Right to receive agreed development and operating costs and an agreed production share in respect of services.
         1. Core Service Providers are categorized as follows:
             1. Technical:
-                1. Right to migrate to an appropriate Kitabu
+                1. Right to use and migrate to an appropriate Kitabu
                 2. Obligation to develop the Platform’s open source code base
                 3. Obligation to operate the Platform’s servers and various microservices.
                 4. Obligation to hold and secure granted Member data and intellectual property jointly in common.
                 5. Obligation to give Members access to their Kitabu accounts.
-                6. Obligation to provide a means of a secure identification to Members in order to interact with the Kitabu.
+                6. Obligation to provide a means of a secure identification to Members in order to interact with a Kitabu.
             2. Social:
                 7. Obligation to provide training and education, administer Member admission, ensure data transparency, oversee quality standards.
                 8. Right to make available anonymous transaction data and user information to Researchers and Members and (subject to a one month waiting period) individual balances and trade history will be provided to individual Members and Mediators upon request
             3. Legal:
                 9. Obligation to arbitrate disputes in relation to issuance, assignment and return of Vouchers.
-                10. Right to assign a validator to assess Sarafu redemption commitments and Applications and shall be given access to audit commitments and shall verify the Member’s capacity to sustainably redeem their issued Sarafu for one year's worth of specified goods or services.
+                10. Right to assign a validator to assess Member's Instruments and Applications.
                 11. Right to assign arbitrators for the mediation of disputes.
 3. **Guardians**
     1. Rights of final veto on behalf of Members generally in respect of amendments to this agreement incompatible with the Aim and Principles.